thoughtspot/thoughtspot.github.io/_release/notes.md

 </tr>
 <tr style="width: 100%;border-bottom-style: inset;">
 <td style="border: 1px solid #cccccc; text-align: left; padding: 10px 5px;">
 <p>An issue was resolved where the ThoughtSpot application was potentially vulnerable to Cross-Site Request Forgery (CSRF) .
 The potential was removed from the application interactions.
-Any ThoughtSpot API clients will have to updated to be compliant with this new feature.
+Any ThoughtSpot API clients will have to be updated to be compliant with this new feature.
 The primary clients that would be effected:</p>
 <ul>
 <li>Sync scripts that manage users and groups creation.</li>
 <li>Scripts that use the public APIs to fetch data.</li>
 </ul>
-<p>The easiest way to diagnose this would the inability of the script to login to the system.
+<p>The easiest way to diagnose this would be the inability of the script to login to the system.
 Please contact support to get guidance on the steps to resolve the issue.</p>
 </td>
 </tr>
 <tr style="width: 100%;border-bottom-style: inset;">
 <td style="border: 1px solid #cccccc; text-align: left; padding: 10px 5px;">
 <p>A problem was resolved with the <tt>JESSIONID</tt> value.
-Previously, setting the <strong>Remember Me</strong> option ion the login page, caused the server to set a new <tt>JSESSIONID</tt> on the client after the user logs out.
+Previously, setting the <strong>Remember Me</strong> option on the login page, caused the server to set a new <tt>JSESSIONID</tt> on the client after the user logs out.
 This new <tt>JSESSIONID</tt> was used for the next authenticated user session, regardless of the user's identity.
 This no longer happens.
-Instead, users that relow after setting <strong>Remember Me</strong> are given an new <tt>JSESSIONID</tt>.</p>
+Instead, users that re-login after setting <strong>Remember Me</strong> are given a new <tt>JSESSIONID</tt>.</p>
 </td>
 </tr>
 <tr style="width: 100%;border-bottom-style: inset;">